Updated June 18, 2020

 Salons were allowed to reopen in many counties as of May 4th with restrictions.

-Salons were able to open with restrictions last week.
+Salons were able to open with restrictions in May.
 Find the guidelines for beauty professionals here:

-As of May 11th, Salons, Barbers, and other Cosmetology businesses may open under strict guidelines.
+As of May 11th, Salons, Barbers, and other Cosmetology businesses were able to open under strict guidelines.

 “Your local person who gives you a facial does not have to close.
 Salons do not have to close but they must minimize employee contact”.